10 Ways to Improve Your Lymphatic System

 10. Regular Chiropractic Care

 Chiropractic care can help remove anatomical disruptions which block the flow of lymph fluid.
 Any hindrance of a structure in the upper chest region especially prevents the drainage of toxins accumulated throughout the body.
 Chiropractic care assists to remove these obstructions and relieve tension from the lymphatic vessels and therefore stimulate detoxification.
 (7)

-In the same way that the force of gravity encourages the flow of lymph towards the heart for purifying during yoga and pilates practices, inversion tables at your local chiropractor offer the same benefits.
+In the same way that the force of gravity encourages the flow of lymph towards the heart for purifying during yoga and Pilates practices, inversion tables at your local chiropractor’s office offer the same benefits.
 You can also mock this same effect by placing your legs up on the wall or lifting your lower body up using your shoulders.
 This technique increases lymphatic drainage which is also supported by rebounding exercises.